nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 ### Node.js readable streams and async iterators

-One interesting detail that needs a bit more visibility is that Node.js _Readable_ streams are async iterable since Node.js 11.14.
+One interesting detail that needs a bit more visibility is that Node.js _Readable_ streams are async iterable objects since Node.js 11.14.

 This basically means that we can consume data from a Readable stream using `for await...of`.